ROHITJAIND/UML-EX-03-RAILWAY-RESERVATION-SYSTEM/README.md

 ### RESULT:
-Thus the ATM and banking System project was executed and the output was verified.
+ Thus the project to develop e-ticketing systemwas developed using Star UML Software.